-Ronceverte Lic ons Recreation Center Issue Unstable gravel parking facility surface and debris between parking and entrance route.
-2010 ADA 206.2.1 Site Arrival Points.
-At least one accessible Standards for route shall be provided within the site from accessible Accessible parking spaces and accessible passenger loading Design zones; public streets and sidewalks; and public Requirements transportation stops to the accessible building or • facility entrance they serve.
+Little Sandy Community Building Issue Unstable gravel parking facility surface and lack of ramp from entrance route to landing.
+2010 ADA 302.1 Floor and ground surfaces shall be stable, firm, Standards for and slip resistant and shall comply with 302.
+Accessible Advisory 302.1 General.
+A stable surface is one that Design remains unchanged by contaminants or applied Requirements force, so that when the contaminant or force is removed, the surface returns to its original condition.
+A firm surface resists deformation by either indentations or particles moving on its surface.
+A slip- resistant surface provides sufficient frictional counterforce to the forces exerted in walking to permit safe ambulation.
 303.4 Changes in level greater than 1⁄2 inch (13 mm) high shall be ramped and shall comply with 405 or 406.
-302.1 Floor and ground surfaces shall be stable, firm, and slip resistant and shall comply with 302.
-Advisory 302.1 General.
-A stable surface is one that remains unchanged by contaminants or applied force, so that when the contaminant or force is removed, the surface returns to its original condition.
-A firm surface resists deformation by either indentations or particles moving on its surface.
-A slip-resistant surface provides sufficient frictional counterforce to the forces exerted in walking to permit safe ambulation.
-Suggestions Parking facility should be paved, or mobility mat for ADA should be provided on election day to create stable Compliance parking surface.
-Debris should be cleared and/or gap between parking and entrance route should be paved.
-The optimal solution would be moving the polling site to the fire house next door (as seen in photograph).
+404.2.4.4 Floor or Ground Surface.
+Floor or ground surface within required maneuvering clearances shall comply with 302.
+Changes in level are not permitted.
+Suggestions Parking facility should be paved, or a mobility mat for ADA should be temporarily installed on election day at Compliance designated accessible parking locations, connecting - directly to accessible entrance route.
+Ramp should be built connecting entrance route to landing.